Nick Long: Songwriting

 In 2014, while experiencing challenges with his record label, Long accepted an invitation from friend and collaborator Tommy English to co-write music for Børns.
 English and Long co-wrote "Electric Love" with Garrett Borns and Josh Moran.
 The song was originally recorded and released as the first single from Børns' 2014 debut EP Candy, and was re-released on his 2015 LP, Dopamine.
 On February 26, 2017, the song was certified Platinum by the Recording Industry Association of America.

 Long co-wrote King Princess' 2018 debut single "1950", a tribute to the 1952 novel The Price of Salt by Patricia Highsmith.

+According to Spotify, Long is credited as a songwriter on the 2022 Blink 182 single "Edging".

 Collaboration with Machine Gun Kelly

 In 2017, songwriter Jacob "JKash" Kasher, who is married to Long's manager Jaime Zeluck-Hindlin, invited Long to a recording session with Colson Baker, known professionally as Machine Gun Kelly.
 Baker, Long, and Travis Barker co-wrote "I Think I'm Okay", which was recorded by Machine Gun Kelly, Yungblud, and Barker, and released as a single in 2019 from Machine Gun Kelly's fourth studio album, Hotel Diablo.
 The song was certified Platinum by the RIAA in 2020.

 In 2019, Baker, Barker, and Long began a months-long daily songwriting collaboration, starting with "Bloody Valentine".
 The songs written during this period became the tracks of Machine Gun Kelly's fifth studio album, Tickets to My Downfall, with "Bloody Valentine" serving as the record's first single, followed by "Concert for Aliens" and "My Ex's Best Friend".
 Long is credited as a songwriter on 14 of the album's 16 tracks.
 The album debuted at number one on the US Billboard 200 all-format albums chart, moving 126,000 album equivalent units in its first week, and won Top Rock Album at the 2021 Billboard Music Awards and Alternate-Rock Album of the Year at the iHeartRadio Music Awards.
 Long can be seen playing guitar and singing backup vocals on Machine Gun Kelly's appearance as musical guest on Saturday Night Live in January 2021.

 In 2022, Long again collaborated with Baker and Barker to co-produce and co-write Machine Gun Kelly's sixth studio album, Mainstream Sellout.
 The record debuted at number one on the US all-format Billboard 200 albums chart, the Canadian Albums Chart, and Australia's ARIA charts.